tsukibuta/RiverHacks2025_Project/README.md

 -- "Welcome to App Inventor" pops up.
 Click "Continue"

--- Using "Projects" pulldown menu near upper left-hand corner, select "Import project (.aia) from my computer" ...
+-- Using "Projects" pulldown menu near upper left-hand corner, select "Import project (.aia) from my computer".
+The project should load automatically.

+-- Near top of screen in the middle will be a selector that says either "Screen1" (default) or "MapScreen".
+These are the different app UI object definition "Designer" screens the user will see when the app is running on their phone.
+Switch between these app screen using that selector.

+-- To see the visual block code with the logic, variables, 3rd party API calls, etc. , in upper right-hand corner, click the "Blocks" button.
+To switch back to the UI "Designer" mode, click the "Designer" button immediately to the left of the "Blocks" button.